tinygrox/KSP-X-Science/GameData/[x]_Science!/README.md

-Z-Key Aerospace has rebuilt this KSP Mod for KSP V1.0 onwards [X] Science! was by Bodrick and is released under "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license"
+Z-Key Aerospace has rebuilt this KSP Mod for KSP V1.0 onwards [X] Science! was by Brodrick and is released under "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license"

 As of V4.1 it is rebuilt and fixed by Z-Key Aerospace.

-Bodrick's readme follows...
+Brodrick's readme follows...